Get started

 What segments does consumer AI infrastructure serve?

-Three core verticals: consumer apps (AI companions, language learning, wellness, developer tools), enterprise support and sales (voice agents for CX, sales automation), and interactive media (IP experiences, interactive content, entertainment).
+Three core verticals: companions (Wishroll, Bible Chat), character chat / roleplay (production roleplay apps), and interactive media (gameshow-like / IP experiences, entertainment).
+Adjacent use cases include language learning (Talkpal), wellness, and enterprise voice agents.
 The common thread is applications where users interact with AI in real time at scale, with economics that need to survive high engagement and low per-user revenue.

 How much does consumer AI infrastructure cost?